jonmagic/scriptular/README.md

 * npm install -g coffee-script
 * cake build

+## Running Tests

+Just open SpecRunner.html in a browser to run the test suite.

 ## CONTRIBUTE

 If you'd like to hack on Scriptular, start by forking the repo on GitHub: